-Disney+ is the official home of hundreds (literally) of Pixar, Marvel and Star Wars content right at your fingertips.
+Figuring out what to watch on Disney+ can be tricky.
+Disney+ is, after all, the official home of hundreds (literally) of Pixar, Marvel and Star Wars content right at your fingertips.

-While this might sound like a daunting world to navigate and it’s definitely hard to narrow the best movies on the mega streaming platform down to well, less than all of them—we’ve gone and done that just for you.
+While this might sound like a daunting world to navigate and it’s definitely hard to narrow the best of what to watch on Disney+ to well, less than all of them—we’ve gone and done that just for you.

-Here are all the best movies, TV shows and documentaries to watch on Disney+ right now.
+Here's the best of what to watch on Disney+ right now.

 The Best Disney Plus Movies